 There are a few components of dark chocolate that make it a healthier choice.
 It contains flavonoids, which may help prevent damage from oxidative stress.

 Of course, none of these benefits outweigh the downsides of giving your rat chocolate – obesity and malnutrition.
 Chocolate should not make up a regular part of your rat’s diet.
 However, if you do decide to offer it as a treat, choose dark chocolate.

 Chocolate contains a small amount of theophylline.
 There is a minimal amount in each gram, so this chemical typically isn’t something you have to be worried about.

 However, this is the exact derivative that is used in standard medication for rats.
 Theophylline is usually prescribed to rats with breathing issues, as it may help with respiration.
-Rats with respiratory problems are often given this medication.

 The amounts used for therapeutic purposes are typically relatively high.
 To get this same amount from chocolate, your rat would have to eat a lot.